sudo-self/Rpi-shairport-sync/CAR INSTALL.md

 ## Example

-**Important Note** This guide can not be used for the latest (time of writing: October 2023) version of Rasberry Pi OS (Bookworm) because the `dhcpd` package is no longer part of the system.
+**Important Note** This guide can not be used for the latest (time of writing: October 2023) version of Rasberry Pi OS (Bookworm) because the `dhcpcd` package is no longer part of the system.
 It does work for Rasberry Pi OS (Bullseye)

 In this example, a Raspberry Pi Zero 2 W and a Pimoroni PHAT DAC are used.
 Shairport Sync will be built for AirPlay 2 operation, but you can build it for "classic" AirPlay (aka AirPlay 1) operation if you prefer.
 A Pi Zero W is powerful enough for classic AirPlay.